DC 7121Cardiovascular System38 CFR § 4.104

 A 0% rating requires: Asymptomatic palpable or visible varicose veins.
 A 100% rating requires: Massive board-like edema with constant pain at rest.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Post-phlebitic syndrome of any etiology qualify for TDIU (Total Disability Individual Unemployability)?
+Can Post-phlebitic syndrome of any etiology qualify for TDIU?

-What evidence do I need to establish service connection for Post-phlebitic syndrome of any etiology?
+What evidence supports a higher rating for Post-phlebitic syndrome of any etiology?

-What is the C&P exam like for Post-phlebitic syndrome of any etiology?
+What happens at the C&P exam for Post-phlebitic syndrome of any etiology?

 Get a Personalized Rating Analysis